joejiang-wish/remote-container-example/Readme.md

 This project is an example of how to use vscode-remote-containers with `python2` Language, `tornado` 3 part lib.

-# How to use vscode-remote-containers
+# Start this project by vscode-remote-containers

 ## Setup by [devcontainer.json](https://code.visualstudio.com/docs/remote/devcontainerjson-reference)(RECOMMENDED)

-1. Declare `.devcontainer/devcontainer.json` at root of your project.
+1. Declare `.devcontainer/devcontainer.json` at root of your project. (skip this step since devcontainer.json is prepared.)

     ```json
     {